-Why Cyber Resilience Can Benefit from a Left of Bang Strategy
+Why Cyber Resilience Can Benefit from a Left-of-Bang Strategy

 Security teams can greatly strengthen their cyber resilience by adopting a left-of-bang strategy